Features

 Build and publish your own.
 Install community plugins.

 The Bundle Editor is the customization story made shareable.
 A visual manifest editor.
 Pick items to include from your existing skills, agents, or MCP servers.
 A built-in git workflow handles commit, push, and release.
 One click to create a GitHub repo.
-Another to submit to the Voidleap Directory.
 Drift tracking keeps sidecars on copied items so they sync on update.

 A curated Voidleap Directory ships with verified plugins.
 Add custom marketplaces by HTTP URL.
 Tabs cover All, Skills, Agents, Connectors, Plugins, and Installed.
 Search and filter inside any marketplace.